ioerror/vula/README.md

 To see a list of peers, including disabled peers:
 * `vula peer show --all`

+To see descriptors and qrcodes for all enabled peers:
+* `vula peer show -Dq`

 To see the preferences:
 * `vula prefs`